menu

 Housing costs in Riverside are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Telecommuters are a relatively large percentage of the workforce: 9.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Riverside telecommute to their jobs.
+Overall, about 9.31% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Riverside is that it can take a long time to commute to work.
 In Riverside, the average commute to work is 31.19 minutes, which is quite a bit higher than the national average.